 - Maintenance of books of accounts of the company:

-Company is required to maintain financial records, account books, vouchers etc. of the company of each financial year in electronic mode.
+Company is required to maintain financial records, Bookkeeping Services, vouchers, accounting services, etc. of the company of each financial year in electronic mode.
 And that record is to be maintained at the registered office of the company but can be kept anywhere else in the country after getting approval from Board of directors.
 In such a scenario, intimation is to be given to ROC within 7 days of such activity or resolution.

 - Conduct Board Meetings: